Jumitti/TFinder/README.md

 ## Functions
 ### Promoter Finder (requires internet connection)
-- Extract the promoter region with NCBI API
+- Extract mutliple promoter regions using ENTREZ_GENE_ID in FASTA format (NEW ✨: v3.X)

 ### Responsive Elements Finder (no internet connection required)
+- Support multiple promoter regions in FASTA format (NEW ✨: v3.X)
 - Find transcription factor responsive elements
-- IUPAC code can be used for responsive elements
+- Support IUPAC code for responsive elements
-- Calculation of the distance of the found sequence to the transcription initiation site
+- Calculation of the distance of the found sequence to the transcription start site (TSS)

-#### ✨NEW✨
-- Percentage of homology between the sequence found and the responsive elements (partially, see below)
+- Percentage of homology between found sequences and responsive elements (Error: v2.X ; NEW ✨ Fixed: 3.X)
 - Find mismatches sequence (Allows only 25% mismatches compared to responsive element)
 - Export results to excel